DavideCarvalho/DavideCarvalho/README.md

 ### <div align="center">I'm Davi, a full-stack JS developer</div>

-- I'm currently tech leading at Mobly and mentoring some devs
+My name is Davi, I'm a tech lead at Mobly and full stack JS Developer for 6 years.

-- 🌱 I’m currently working on a startup idea using BlitzJS!

-- ❓ Ask me about anything related to JavaScript stack and related technologies

-- ⚡ Fun fact: I'm really addicted to Dragon Ball FighterZ

 <br/>